HalimIbrahim769/Machine_Learning_Analysis_of_Wall_St/README.md

  this is due to the fact that I do not own a GPU

+ *Tickers.txt is a text file with all the stocks on the NASDAQ*

  I create a Machine Learning model that analyzes the stock market from historical data To do this I will use historical stock market data from yahoo finance's library